 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-Even better, if you have leftovers of this fresh cranberry orange sauce recipe, you can spread it on some bread with some sliced turkey or slice and it makes for an amazing Thanksgiving leftover sandwich!
+And if you have leftovers of this fresh cranberry orange sauce recipe, you can spread it on some bread with some sliced turkey or slice and it makes for an amazing Thanksgiving leftover sandwich!
 Trust me, this cranberry orange sauce recipe takes 15 minutes to cook on the stove and it’s worth the “effort.”

 list of ingredients to make Cranberry Orange Sauce

-Instructions to Make Cranberry Sauce recipe
+Instructions to Make Orange Cranberry Sauce

 • In a medium saucepan, combine the orange juice, maple and vanilla extract and bring to a boil over medium-high heat.